 As tired as I am of cooking every meal for the past 4 months, it’s also been incredibly gratifying to try new things, explore new ingredients and discover cookbooks to add to my library.
-The last time I shared cookbooks I love, the list was relatively short.
+The last time I shared cookbook recommendations, the list was relatively short.
 To diversify my collection, I made an appointment at my favorite local shop called The Book Larder.
 I’m obsessed with it because now you can make an appointment to shop safely — and also it’s totally dedicated to cookbooks!
 Not all of the ones I’m mentioning in this post are from this source, but if you’re local I definitely recommend checking it out.
 Anyways, let’s dig into the cookbooks I’m loving lately and why!

 8 Cookbook Recommendations to Inspire You To Try Something New